TamerJohn/TamerJohn/README.md

 ## Heya, I'm John! 👋

-I'm a full-stack software engineer seeking to challenge my knowledge with complex problems.
+After building a solid foundation in software engineering fundamentals, I'm ready to tackle on more challenging projects that can help to develop my expertise in web development.

 ## Unilogs